petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 The Index Settings include the following:

 **Max Character Count:** 500 Set the maximum number of characters to be sent to the sentence transformer.
 By default up to 500 characters are sent to be transformed into their vector representations.
+The ideal value here depends on which [sentence transformer provider](./semantic-search/setting-up-a-sentence-transformer-provider.md) you're using.

 **Text Truncation Strategy:** Beginning Select from which portion of the text the sample for the sentence transformer should be taken from.
 This setting applies only if the text is longer than the maximum character count.
 Choose from Beginning (the default), Middle, or End.